 No class: Dec 23 - Jan 3, 2020

 Onsite: At our office in San Francisco, the address for which can be found at the bottom of this FAQ.

 What is the schedule?

-Weeks 2-5 is held Monday to Thursday from 6-9PM PST for both online and onsite classes.
+Weeks 2-5 is held M-Th from 6-9pm EST/PST (depending on your class) for both online and onsite classes.